a1kayda/RF_fingerprinting/README.md

 # RF_fingerprinting

+Radio frequency identification task.

+Research paper is RF-fingerprinting.pdf

-There will be description of my diploma, I promise ^~^
+There will be description, I promise ^~^